HORSE FEED & SUPPLEMENTS FOR The Colic-prone horse

 - High parasite load or previous parasite damage

 Forage plays a vital role in maximizing digestion and preventing episodes of colic.
-Make sure to provide at least 1.5% of the horse’s bodyweight per day in forage
+Make sure to provide at least 1.5% of the horse’s bodyweight per day in forage.
+Keep in mind that the more forage a horse consumes, the more water is needed for proper digestion.
+Sufficient water intake is crucial to gut health.

 Limit access to rich pasture

-During the spring, when pasture grasses begins to grow rapidly, it may be necessary to manage horses prone to colic as though they are laminitic by limiting grazing.
-In addition, limiting the time on pasture when the grasses are highest in fructan levels is advisable by allowing horses to graze overnight or early morning and removing them from pasture by mid-morning
+During the spring, when pasture grasses begin to grow rapidly, it may be necessary to manage horses prone to colic by limiting grazing.
+In addition, limiting the time on pasture when the grasses are highest in fructan levels is advisable by allowing horses to graze overnight or early morning and removing them from pasture by mid-morning.

 Choose commercial grains with <20% starch, high in digestible fiber and fat

-When grain is necessary for additional calories, be sure to limit high starch ingredients (like oats and corn), and using fat and fermentable fiber sources when available (i.e. beet pulp)
+When grain is necessary for additional calories, be sure to limit high starch ingredients (like oats and corn) and use fat and fermentable fiber sources when available (i.e. beet pulp).

 Provide Saccharomyces cerevisiae yeast

-The addition of live yeast improves overall nutrient digestion and potentially limits the extent of undesirable changes associated with starch overflow into the large intestine
+The addition of live yeast improves overall nutrient digestion of lesser quality forage, and potentially limits the extent of undesirable changes associated with starch overflow into the large intestine.

 Feed small, frequent meals

-EQ8® products include moderate starch as a highly-digestible extruded nugget.
-The EQ8® products are high in fiber and include 8% or 10% fat.
+EQ8 products include moderate starch and sugar as a highly-digestible extruded nugget.
+The EQ8 products are high in fiber and include 8% or 10% fat.
 This feed also contains Saccharomyces cerevisiae.

-SAFE 'N EASY™ PERFORMANCE is low in starch (less than 10%), high in fiber and contains 10% fat.
-This feed also contains Saccharomyces cerevisiae.
+SAFE 'N EASY PERFORMANCE is low in starch and sugar (no more than 12.5%), high in fiber and contains 10% fat.
+This feed also contains Saccharomyces cerevisiae yeast culture.

-SAFE 'N EASY™ PELLETED contains less than 10% starch.
+SAFE 'N EASY Pelleted contains no more than 12.5% starch and sugar.
 It is high in fiber and contains 6% fat.

-SAFE 'N EASY™ TEXTURIZED contains moderate starch (less than 15%), is high in fiber and contains 6% fat.
-This feed also contains Saccharomyces cerevisiae.
+SAFE 'N EASY Textured contains moderate starch and sugar (no more than 16%), is high in fiber and contains 6% fat.
+This feed also contains Saccharomyces cerevisiae yeast culture.

-Cadence™ contains moderate starch (less than 20%) and 10% fat.
-This feed also contains Saccharomyces cerevisiae.
+CADENCE contains moderate starch and sugar (no more than 25%) and 10% fat.
+This feed also contains Saccharomyces cerevisiae yeast culture.

-Cadence™ Ultra contains moderate starch (<15% startch), is high in fiber and has 14% fat.
-This feed also contains Saccharomyces cerevisiae.
+CADENCE Ultra contains moderate starch and sugar (no more than 20% starch), is high in fiber and has 14% fat.
+This feed also contains Saccharomyces cerevisiae yeast culture.

 Always make dietary changes gradually, especially for horses that are prone to colic.
 This gradual change over for feeding forage is often overlooked.
 Forage accounts for the largest portion of the horse’s diet and rapid changes (amount or type) can cause significant disturbances to hind gut bacteria.
 As a guide, change feed over seven to ten days, exchanging one pound of existing feed for new feed every other day.
 You may need to extend this period of adjustment for sensitive horses.